2026 Report

 PE economics force a specific playbook

 You can’t spend 18 months on “AI transformation” inside a 4-year hold — which is exactly why rebuilds work.
-A 3–5 month AI-native rebuild fits inside any hold period.
+An AI-native rebuild takes months, not years, and fits inside any hold period.
 The decision is case-by-case: portcos facing intense AI-native competition get a Rebuild.
 Niche verticals with weak competition get Deploy + Reshape.
 Every portco gets evaluated.

 The top sponsors have already moved